Rsync25/awesome-bolt12/README.md

 - [Bolt 11](https://github.com/lnbits/bolt11) - Lightning BOLT11 implementation for Python
 - [BOLT12 Address Support](https://github.com/rustyrussell/bolt12address) - BOLT12 Lightning Address Format
 - [LDK Bindings for Garbage-Collected Languages](https://github.com/lightningdevkit/ldk-garbagecollected) - This repo contains an autogeneration system to generate LDK bindings for garbage-collected languages, currently including Java and TypeScript
 - [Breez SDK](https://github.com/breez/breez-sdk) - The Breez SDK enables mobile developers to integrate Lightning and bitcoin payments into their apps with a very shallow learning curve.
-The use cases are endless – from social apps that want to integrate tipping between users to content-creation apps interested in adding bitcoin monetization
+The use cases are endless – from social apps that want to integrate tipping between users to content-creation apps interested in adding bitcoin monetization (Planned)
-- [Lightning Network Daemon (LND)](https://github.com/lightningnetwork/lnd) - The Lightning Network Daemon (lnd) - is a complete implementation of a Lightning Network node. lnd has several pluggable back-end chain services including btcd (a full-node), bitcoind, and neutrino (a new experimental light client).
+- [Lightning Network Daemon (LND)](https://github.com/lightningnetwork/lnd) - The Lightning Network Daemon (lnd) - is a complete implementation of a Lightning Network node. lnd has several pluggable back-end chain services including btcd (a full-node), bitcoind, and neutrino (a new experimental light client) (Planned)
 - [BOLT12 PLayground by Strike](https://github.com/LN-Zap/bolt12-playground) - This Bolt 12 Playground provides a docker stack that comprises of bitcoind, LND, CLN, Eclair and LNDK.
 It connects everything together, initializes wallets, and creates channels between the nodes.

 ### Wallet